Wankowicz-Lab/wankowicz-lab.github.io/index.md

   Welcome to the Wankowicz lab.
   <br>
   <br>
-  We develop methods to improve the modeling of conformational ensembles from X-ray crystallography and   cryo-EM and use those methods to investigate how conformational entropy influences binding
-  specificity and catalysis.
+  We are exploring the structural basis of entropy's role in modulating binding specificity and catalytic activity.
+To achieve this, we develop computational algorithms to improve the modeling of conformational ensembles from X-ray crystallography and cryo-EM.
+Using these improved models, along with biophysical measurements, we are parsing out how conformational entropy with macromolecules, alongside solvent entropy, impacts binding specificity and catalysis.
   <br>
   <br>
   We are part of the [Molecular Physiology & Biophysics Department](https://medschool.vanderbilt.edu/mpb/), the [Center for AI in Protein Dynamics](https://www.ai-proteindynamics.org/), and the [Center for Structural Biology](https://www.vanderbilt.edu/csb/) at Vanderbilt University.